-Next Parish Council meeting - 7.30pm on Tuesday 8 October 2019 at Chieveley Village Hall & Recreational Centre, High Street, Chieveley, Berkshire RG20 8TE.
+Next Parish Council meeting - 7.30pm on Tuesday 11 February 2020, Chieveley Village Hall & Recreational Centre, High Street, Chieveley, Berkshire RG20 8TE.

 Agenda and planning schedule for the forthcoming Parish Council meeting here

 Dispensation Information for Members of the Public at meetings